sqlite/sqlite-wasm/README.md

    something like `3.41.2-build1`.
 1. Run `npm run build` to build the ES Module.
 This downloads the latest SQLite Wasm binary and builds the ES Module.
-1. Run `git commit -am "Release v<version>"` to commit the changes.
-1. Run `git push` to push the changes to GitHub.
-1. Run `npm publish --access-public` to publish the new version to npm.
+1. Run `npm run deploy` to commit the changes, push to GitHub, and publish the new version to npm.

 ## License